Grayray75/LegacyFabric-MultiMC/README.md

 # LegacyFabric-MultiMC

-This repository contains the necessary files to import a Legacy Fabric instance into MultiMC.
+This repository contains the necessary files to import a Legacy-Fabric instance into MultiMC.

 ### Install Guide:
 1. Download the zip for the MC version you want from below.